-Shield Platform Encryption for B2B Commerce (version 4.10 and later) adds an extra layer of security to the data your customers enter in Salesforce B2B Commerce ecommerce storefronts.
-For a list of the supported fields, see Shield Platform Encryption for B2B Commerce.
+Shield Platform Encryption for B2B Commerce versions 4.10 and later add an extra layer of security to the data your customers enter in Salesforce B2B Commerce ecommerce storefronts.
+For a list of the supported fields, see Enable Shield Platform Encryption for B2B Commerce for Visualforce Objects.